DiegoGarciaCarrasco/flixster/README.md

 Flix is an app that allows users to browse movies from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

-Flix is a read-only movie browsing app similar to Rotten Tomatoes
+Flix is a read-only movie-browsing app similar to Rotten Tomatoes.

 ## Flix Part 2